FuFunG/clinic-backend/README.md

 - doctor@test.com / Passw0rd (Doctor)

 ## Ahourization:
-- Only Doctor can be create consultation record.
+- Only Doctor can create consultation record.
-- Doctor only create consultation base on there clinic.
+- Doctor create consultation base on there clinic.
 - Doctor only getting there clinic consultation records.

 - All user only getting their consultation records